kkleckner/SHB-2020/README.md

 # SHB-2020
-Data and analysis for manuscript entitled, "Evaluating compounds for small hive beetle control using a novel acute toxicity bioassay and field trial."
+Data and analysis for manuscript entitled, "A novel acute toxicity bioassay and field trial to evaluate compounds for small hive beetle control."
+Published in Applied Sciences in 2022.